 Why do oil wells decline over time?

 Oil wells decline because the pressure that drives fluids toward the wellbore falls as production continues and because the most accessible hydrocarbons are often produced first.
 Over time, flow paths change, and fluid movement slows, resulting in lower production rates.
-Decline curves are the tools engineers use to describe and forecast this behavior.
+An oil well production decline curve is the tool engineers use to describe and forecast this behavior.

 What is a stripper or marginal well?

-A stripper or marginal well is a low-producing oil or gas well that typically delivers only a small volume each day—often around 15 barrels of oil equivalent per day or less.
-These wells can remain economic for some operators under the right conditions but tend to be sensitive to price changes and maintenance costs.
+A stripper or marginal well is a low-producing oil or gas well that typically delivers only a small volume each day, often around 15 barrels of oil equivalent per day or less.
+These wells can remain economic for some operators under favorable conditions but are highly sensitive to price and cost changes, which can quickly affect stripper and marginal oil well production.

 Where can I learn more about how production relates to royalties?